-- 1. The assessment of medical science internship facilities is carried out by a panel of independent experts, known as a Visiting Panel and is appointed by the relevant Committee on behalf of the Board. - 2.
-The task of the Visiting Panel is to determine whether generally accepted standards are maintained and conditions met in all training programs of a facility in terms of the conditions and criteria for internship training in medical science as determined by the Board. - 3.
+- 1. The assessment of medical and dental Faculties is carried out by a panel of independent experts, known as a Visiting Panel and is appointed by the relevant Committee on behalf of the Board. - 2.
+The task of the Visiting Panel is to determine whether generally accepted standards are maintained and conditions met in all discipline(s) / department(s) of a Faculty of Medicine or Dentistry in terms of the conditions and criteria for under- and post-graduate medical and dental education and training as determined by the Board. - 3.
 A panel shall normally comprise up to seven members including the Chairperson.
 Representation on the panel must provide for a balance of experience/expertise from the disciplines and also between educational and research expertise.
-The following procedure is recommended:
+The following procedure is recommended: - a.

-- a.
 The Committee is to request all Faculties to nominate persons who are eligible to serve on a Visiting Panel covering all disciplines and teaching experts (also see paragraph 6 under 7.1), including visiting or affiliated staff. - b.
 The database of nominees should be regularly updated and approved by the Board. - c.
 The Committee is to select a panel for each evaluation visit from the nominees, which preferably should not comprise members predominantly from one institution. - 4.
 The composition of the panel will be determined by the appropriate Committee from time to time.

-8. THE PROCESS OF ACCREDITATION
+8. THE PROCESS OF EVALUATION

 - 8.1.
-The process of evaluation entails a self-evaluation of the educational and training programmes concerned, and a site visit by a relevant Visiting Panel as described in section 7.3. generally this process must be repeated at five to six-year intervals, but from time to time limited evaluation visits may have to be conducted. - 8.2.
+The process of evaluation entails a self-evaluation of the educational and training programmes concerned, and a site visit by a relevant Visiting Panel as described in section 7.3.
+Generally this process must be repeated at five to six-year intervals, but from time to time limited evaluation visits may have to be conducted. - 8.2.
 The Committee must develop standard procedures for the evaluation of Faculties, for both the internal (self-) evaluation and the site visit (external evaluation). - 8.3.
 The process of self-evaluation is by means of a questionnaire.
 The Committee will revise the self-evaluation questionnaire from time to time.

 The self-evaluation questionnaire will enquire into matters such as objectives and outcomes of the curriculum; course content; patterns of staffing; infrastructural arrangements such as resources, including laboratories, hospitals, a library, computers etc.; educational methods, techniques and strategies; assessment/evaluation techniques; selection and promotion procedures (of staff and students); management; options within programmes; relationships with hospitals and clinical sites, community centres and individual practitioners; patient load and clinical exposure; opportunities for electives; academic support and remedial programmes for students and development of lecturers.
 Specific topics should be raised for discussion with the Visiting Panel.
 The completed questionnaire becomes the Self-Evaluation Report (SER) of the institution.
 Aside from the SER which will be circulated to the Visiting Panel well before the site visit, other documents (in hard copies and/or electronically) should be made available at the time of the visit.
 These will include: